-The performances in music biopics are described as re-representations as they are essentially depicting something that has already been represented through media texts such as live televised performances, early era music video, published photography, and published biography.
+The performances in music biopics are described as re-representations, as they are essentially depicting something that has already been represented through media texts such as live televised performances, early-era music videos, published photography, and published biographies.
 Jonathan Romney and Adrian Wooten argue that these performances are ‘a deferred experience, [they are] not live but recorded, [essentially] telling you what you’d missed by not being there’ (1995:4).
 The critical purpose behind a music biopic is to reinstate the reasons behind the subject’s popularity, essentially highlighting the signature characteristics which separate them from other music performers.

 Re-representing a famous person for cinema bares several complications.
 Marshall and Kongsgaard argue that ‘[t]hings become more complicated when the actor is playing a “real person” because the actor and the subject become drawn together in public consciousness, with information about one inflecting public understanding of the other’ (2012:357).
 The key issue within this is that an overbearing presence of the actor may break the illusion of their morphing into the image of the subject.
 In essence, it is difficult for an actor to create the illusion that they are the walking talking embodiment of the famous individual.